Strong Cities, Strong Communities initiative thrives in Fresno

 In support of the city’s downtown revitalization objectives, GSA negotiated a lease on behalf of the Social Security Administration (SSA) to relocate their West Fresno office from 1052 C Street, on the edge of Fresno's central business district, to the downtown Fulton Mall.
 This new 15-year lease will create an influx of 4,300 patrons per month to the heart of the city's historic district, and supports the city’s long-term vision for transforming downtown and its neighborhoods into a vibrant and sustainable place to live and work.
 According to SSA District manager Ann Keag, there are 102,000 people in the area served by the West Fresno Social Security office, which makes this office and its location an important part of the local economy.

-The City of Fresno is also leveraging GSA’s local procurement programs to stretch the city’s general fund while federal agencies in Fresno, such as the Internal Revenue Service, are consolidating their space and are turning over excess property and computers to local schools and the community through GSA’s Computers for Learning Program and GSA Auctions.
+The city of Fresno is also leveraging GSA’s local procurement programs to stretch the city’s general fund while federal agencies in Fresno, such as the Internal Revenue Service, are consolidating their space and are turning over excess property and computers to local schools and the community through GSA’s Computers for Learning Program and GSA AuctionsSM.

 These recent efforts to support Fresno’s downtown revitalization and business development goals are a continuation of our work with the city over the years.
 In 2005, GSA constructed a new courthouse in Fresno’s civic center district of downtown to accommodate the court’s expanding requirements.
 The title for the old courthouse, the B. F. Sisk Courthouse, was conveyed to the state for use by the Superior Court for $1 with the stipulation that the building be used for the administration of justice.